drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 8. Hover over the Table navigation pane on the left, and select the __Query__ menu.

 9. Change the query so it is similar to what is shown below and run it.
 Assuming you have no syntax errors, it should tell you 1 row was inserted.
-In the query you are simply inserting a record.
+In the query, you are simply inserting a record.

 ```
 INSERT INTO